 Skippers are also encouraged to follow current CDC, Washington Department of Health and county phase guidelines.
 To learn more about The Adventuress Cup click here.

 Staff Health and Safety

-- All staff reside in WA and have been practicing the related health and safety guidelines as we have progressed through the phases of the Washington State reopening plan.
+- All staff have been practicing the related health and safety guidelines as we have progressed through the phases of the Washington State reopening plan.

 - Shipboard crew have received training in their roles and responsibilities as they relate to COVID-19 precautions.

 - All staff will be following Sound Experience’s onsite work requirements, developed per CDC guidelines, including daily health screenings.

 * This is an evolving situation and our policies and programs may change as we gain new information or as recommendations change per federal, state or county regulations (including changes in county re-opening phases)